Environment

 Symptoms

-• plant appearing static year over year
+• the plant appearing essentially static year over year in overall size

 Causes